 Tricia Shelton, EdD

-Tricia Shelton has been an early childhood educator for 17 years.
-During this time, she has taught first and third grades and served as an elementary school principal.
+Tricia Shelton, EdD, has spent 17 years in early childhood education, teaching first and third grades and serving as an elementary school principal.
 She is currently an assistant professor at Slippery Rock University in Pennsylvania.

 She was a 2014 finalist of the Pennsylvania Autism Connection Temple Grandin Award.